 Microservices Anti-patterns Microservices architecture has been a dominant architecture style for the last few years, it fits well into the Cloud-native architecture and the agile methodology.
 The business units are constantly looking for creative ways to support the faster time to market demand; and the Microservices evolution is a big part of that.
 Lately, many … More MicroSystems Vs. MicroServices

 Software Architect, Application Architect, Solution Architect or all of the above?
-Introduction In the past few years, the information technology and the software development landscape has dramatically changed.
-Advances in computer processors, networking and storage technologies, along with Cloud and mobile led to the digital transformation evolution and the introduction of plethora of new business … More The Modern Era Solution Architect
+Introduction In the past few years, the information technology and the software development landscape dramatically changed.
+Advances in computer processors, networking and storage technologies, along with Cloud and mobile; led to the digital transformation evolution and the introduction of plethora of new business use … More The Modern Era Solution Architect

 Prerequisites For more info on Reactive design patterns such as CQRS, event sourcing, command sourcing and Saga please refer to the references section.
 Introduction Reactive architecture is an architecture approach aims to use asynchronous messaging or event driven architecture to build Responsive, Resilient and Elastic systems.
 Reactive Microservices is capitalizing on the Reactive approach while … More Why is Kafka a good fit for Reactive Microservices?